2011 Philadelphia Union season: Background

 At the end of the 2010 season, Philadelphia was 7th in the Eastern Conference, which unfortunately was not enough to get them into the MLS Playoffs.
 During the off-season, the team lost Fred, Seitz, Salinas, and Moreno through re-entry and expansion drafts.
 The Union did acquire 2 new players before the 2011 SuperDraft in January: one through trade (Brian Carroll from Columbus Crew) and their first homegrown player (Zach Pfeffer).
 In the MLS SuperDraft, Philadelphia had selected three new players for the team: Zac MacMath (GK from University of Maryland and 5th pick overall), Michael Farfan (M from University of North Carolina, 23rd overall) and Levi Houapeu (F from University of Maryland, Baltimore County, 41st overall).
 During the Supplemental Draft, the Union picked up another 3 players: Ryan Richter (MF/F), Josh Walburn (D) and Matt Marcin (MF).

 Shortly after the SuperDraft, the team released MF Toni Ståhl, who had only played a handful of minutes with the team in 2010, and was sent off in the first game of the season with 2 yellow cards.
 Toward the end of January, Philadelphia released their other goalie from the 2010 season, Brad Knighton.

-On 20 January, Philadelphia introduced two new players: Colombians Faryd Mondragón (GK) and Carlos Valdés (D).
+On January 20, Philadelphia introduced two new players: Colombians Faryd Mondragón (GK) and Carlos Valdés (D).
 Mondragón had recently come from playing with F.C.
 Cologne in the German Bundesliga, and has at least 50 caps with the Colombia nationaltTeam.
 Valdés comes from Club Independiente Santa Fe in the Colombian First Division, where he served as captain before coming to Philadelphia.

-On 11 January, the Union became the 13th team in the MLS to gain a shirt sponsor.
+On January 11, the Union became the 13th team in MLS to gain a shirt sponsor.
 Bimbo Bakeries USA will sponsor the team in exchange for US$12 million (three million for four years).
-Bimbo Bakeries has sponsored other teams in Mexico and Costa Rica, but this is their first time in the MLS.
+Bimbo Bakeries has sponsored other teams in Mexico and Costa Rica, but this is their first time in MLS.

 Review

 Preseason

-Philadelphia Union will play their first pre-season game against the U-17 US Men National Team on 6 February.
-They will then play two friendlies against university teams, University of South Florida and University of Central Florida, on 10 February and 13 February respectively.
-Their last pre-season game in Orlando will be against Orlando City, a new team in the USL Professional Division, on 19 February.
+Philadelphia Union will play their first pre-season game against the U-17 US Men National Team on February 6.
+They will then play two friendlies against university teams, University of South Florida and University of Central Florida, on February 10 and 13 respectively.
+Their last pre-season game in Orlando will be against Orlando City, a new team in the USL Professional Division, on February 19.

-The club announced the signing of former MLS Most Valuable Player Carlos Ruiz on 22 February.
+The club announced the signing of former MLS Most Valuable Player Carlos Ruiz on February 22.

-March
+League Start

-Philadelphia Union's first game will be away against Houston Dynamo on 19 March.
-Their first home game at PPL Park will be against the Vancouver Whitecaps on 26 March.
+Philadelphia Union's first game was away against Houston Dynamo on March 19.
+Their first home game at PPL Park was against the Vancouver Whitecaps on March 26.